The Hottest Medical Technologies in 2022

 If the biggest drivers of cutting-edge technology—AI, IoT, and Big Data—are to reach their full potential in healthcare, they need a reliable and lightning-fast internet connection.
 Enter 5G.
 With a reliable real-time connection, the most immediate benefits will be seen in telemedicine, expanding access to care for millions.
 But that’s only the beginning.
 More connected devices, with more authentic data streams, open up the possibility of a revolutionized healthcare system.

-With next-to-zero latency, 5G-connected sensors and medical devices can capture and transmit data nearly instantaneously.
-That will improve patient monitoring, which will in turn improve patient outcomes.
+With next-to-zero latency, 5G-connected sensors, and medical devices can instantly capture and transmit data.
+That will improve patient monitoring, which will, in turn, improve patient outcomes.
 Futurists are already considering the benefits of a marriage between 5G, healthcare, and robotics.

 But patients won’t have to wait long to see a change: experts say 5G-enabled devices will rapidly bring on a new healthcare paradigm, nicknamed 4P, which is predictive, preventative, personalized, and participatory.